WKAV: History

-Charlottesville Broadcasting Corporation, longtime owners of WINA (1070 kHz) and WQMZ (95.1 MHz), purchased WKAV in 1993 and flipped it to adult standards.
-Charlottesville Broadcasting merged with Eure Communications, which owned WWWV (97.5 kHz) and WCHV (1260 kHz), in 1998.
+Charlottesville Broadcasting Corporation, longtime owners of WINA and WQMZ, purchased WKAV in 1993 and flipped it to adult standards.
+Charlottesville Broadcasting merged with Eure Communications, which owned WWWV and WCHV, in 1998.
 Ownership concentration concerns from the Department of Justice forced the new company to divest the two least-valuable properties, WCHV and WKAV.
 The stations went to Clear Channel in 2000.

 Clear Channel at first kept the standards, but in 2001 flipped the station to "Sports Talk 1400" with Fox Sports Radio programming that had run briefly on WCHV.

 George Reed's Sistema 102, LLC, later renamed to Monticello Media, bought all of Clear Channel's Charlottesville stations in June 2007.
 Monticello tweaked the branding to "1400 The Ticket" after taking control.
 The station picked up most local sports broadcasting rights during this time, including the Washington Redskins, Washington Capitals, Washington Nationals, Washington Wizards, and Virginia Tech Hokies.

-Monticello suddenly flipped WKAV to "94.1 Hank FM" with classic country music on September 14, 2015, pairing the station with a downtown Charlottesville FM translator that had been associated with WZGN (102.3 MHz).
+Monticello suddenly flipped WKAV to "94.1 Hank FM" with classic country music on September 14, 2015, pairing the station with a downtown Charlottesville FM translator that had been associated with WZGN.
 This flip came three days before WUVA was to flip to classic country from Nash Icon.
-Fox Sports Radio was dropped, while WCHV and WCHV-FM (107.5 MHz) picked up live sports coverage on nights and weekends.
+Fox Sports Radio was dropped, while WCHV and WCHV-FM picked up live sports coverage on nights and weekends.

 In September 2017, the classic country "Hank FM" format was dropped and the contemporary Christian-formatted "The Oasis" appeared in its place.